Hearthstone expansions: Rise of Shadows

+Saviors of Uldum

-Saviors of UldumSaviors of Uldum was announced on July 1, 2019, released on August 6.
+Saviors of Uldum was announced on July 1, 2019, released on August 6.
 Thematically it follows after events of Rise of Shadows, where Rafaam and the League of E.V.I.L. have stolen the floating city of Dalaran and have moved it to the Uldum desert.
 The expansion also links to the previous League of Explorers, with the main four heroes from that expansion poised to battle Rafaam and his allies.
 Among new additions include cards with keywords "Reborn" that bring back dead minions but with one health and "Plague" spells that affect all minions on the battlefield equally.
 Legendary Quest Cards, last used in Journey to Un'Goro, were reintroduced for each of the nine classes.

 The single-player campaign, called Tombs of Terror, was released on September 17, 2019.
 Tombs of Terror has five chapters, each requiring the player to pay for three (first and final ones are free) of the five chapters with in-game gold or with real money.
 Each chapter ends with a final boss with additional health compared to regular bosses except the final boss's health is persistent between attempts.
 Beating all four of these bosses unlocks the final chapter.
 Players play with dual-class heroes so they can use cards from two classes.
 Defeating five bosses in each chapter awards three Saviors of Uldum packs and completing all chapters awards a golden classic pack and card back.

+Descent of Dragons

-Descent of DragonsDescent of Dragons was announced at BlizzCon 2019 and was released on December 10, 2019.
+Descent of Dragons was announced at BlizzCon 2019 and was released on December 10, 2019.
 The expansion features the keyword Invoke that when played will use the Galakrond hero power and power up the Galakrond card in a player's deck, as well as Side Quests that are easier to complete when compared to the legendary quests.
 The expansion includes a solo adventure, the fifth one released, called "Galakrond's Awakening" that was first released on January 21, 2020; it features separate stories of the League of E.V.I.L. and the League of Explorers facing off until they reach a final showdown and it includes an additional 35 cards and two card backs (if the heroic mode is defeated) for players to collect.

+Demon Hunter Initiate

-Demon Hunter InitiateDemon Hunter Initiate was a set released on April 2, 2020, shortly before the release of Ashes of Outland.
+Demon Hunter Initiate was a set released on April 2, 2020, shortly before the release of Ashes of Outland.
 This set is made entirely of demon hunter cards in order assist with card parity with existing classes since it was the first new class added to the game since the original release in 2014.
 Once the Initiate set rotated out of standard in 2021, the development team added some of the rotating demon hunter cards to the Classic set.